jayzyaj/react-native-redux-navigation-v2-boilerplate/README.md

 # react-native-with-redux-react-navigation-v2-boilerplate
 A React Native boiler plate for starting an application with authentication and navigation routes.

+The project was bootstrapped with <a href="https://facebook.github.io/react-native/docs/getting-started" target="_blank">react-native init</a>

 ### Installation

 1. Clone the project repository `https://github.com/jayzyaj/react-native-with-redux-react-navigation-v2-boilerplate`